MichaelMakesGames/stellarmaps/README.md

 ## Electron

-There is an Electron version available for local development.
-Some changes to the package.json are required.
-You can run `electron-on.sh` to make those changes, then run `npm run dev`.
-When you are finished, run `electron-off.sh` to revert the changes to package.json.

-This exists mostly for debugging in Chromium.
-The release builds all use Tauri.
-Currently, the Electron version lacks the following features:

-- loading data (localization, emblems, colors) from Stellaris mods
-- loading non-English Stellaris localization
-- translator mode
-- (temporarily) country emblems
-- production builds
+For Linux, there is a version of the app which uses Electron instead of WebkitGTK for the frontend.
+To run that version, run `npm run dev:electron`.
+This will not work for other operating systems.